dpayba/Covid-Vaccine-Tracker/README.md

 # covid-vaccine-tracker
-Utilizes beautifulsoup to obtain data from the milken institue website and displays progess of a covid-19 vaccine in a condensed manner
+Utilizes BeautifulSoup to obtain data from the Milken Institute website and displays progess of a covid-19 vaccine in a condensed manner